 COVID-19 may have put the “normal” way of life on hold, but that doesn’t mean that plumbing work – especially plumbing emergencies are on hold.

 Plumbers are essential workers since we help keep homes and businesses safe and functioning.
+As the pandemic has had an effect on many aspects of life, leading to a shortage in certain toilet supplies which causes people to flush things down the toilet they aren't suppose to, it has increased business for plumbers.
 With plumbers putting themselves at risk every day, here is a list on some of the things plumbers can do to stay safe during the COVID-19 pandemic while doing their jobs.

 Implement “No Contact” Servicing

 The folks calling to have a plumbing project taking care of (especially those in plumbing emergency situations) should be understanding and receptive to the idea of a “no contact” service.

 These kinds of services can be scheduled when the initial phone call to create an appointment comes in, explaining fully to the client that you will be doing everything you can to stay away from anyone at home when you go to perform the service while requesting that they do the same.

 Digital contracts can be sent and signed, payments can and should be processed over email or over the phone, and a six-foot social distancing protocol should be in place at all times.

 Maintain Social Distancing Whenever Possible